tylergibbs/dsc180ProjectB/README.md

 * To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`

-### Viewing the project through jupyter notebook
-* All data and graphs have been generated at run.ipynb.
-This is the simplest and fasted way to run the code.
-* This replicates all analisys in the paper

 ### Building the project stages using `run.py`
 This section allows the user to replicate the results in our report